 STORE & PRODUCT LAYOUT

-Identify the age-restricted products in your store and consider keeping them in a locked cabinet or behind the counter.
+Identify the age-restricted products in your store and keep them secure, such as in a locked cabinet.
 Consider displaying dummy packs so that people have to ask for the products if they want to buy them.